kliyer-ai/track-ae-release/README.md

   <img src="docs/static/images/motion-embedding/teaser_white.png" alt="ZipMo teaser figure">
 </p>

 Understanding and predicting motion is a fundamental component of visual intelligence.
 ZipMo models scene dynamics by operating directly on a long-term motion embedding learned from large-scale tracker trajectories.
-This motion-first representation avoids full video synthesis when the target is kinematics: it supports efficient generation of long, realistic motions that satisfy goals specified by text prompts or spatial pokes.
+This motion-first representation avoids full video synthesis when the target is kinematics: it supports efficient generation of long, realistic motions from spatial pokes in open-domain videos and from task/text embeddings in LIBERO.

 ## ✨ Highlights

 - We learn a compact long-term motion embedding from tracker-derived trajectories and start-frame context.
 - The embedding reaches 64x temporal compression and still supports dense reconstruction at arbitrary spatial query points.
-- Conditional flow matching in this learned motion space generates diverse, goal-conditioned trajectories from text or spatial pokes.
+- Conditional flow matching in this learned motion space generates diverse, goal-conditioned trajectories from spatial pokes and task/text embeddings.
 - On open-domain videos and LIBERO robotics benchmarks, the model improves motion quality and action prediction while being substantially more efficient than video-space generation.

 ## 🚀 Usage